nose-devs/nose/README.txt

    package.
 The isolation plugin resets the contents of sys.modules after each test module or package runs to its state before the test.
-PLEASE NOTE that this plugin should not be used with the coverage plugin in any other case where module reloading may produce undesirable side-effects.
+PLEASE NOTE that this plugin should not be used with the coverage plugin, or in any other case where module reloading may produce undesirable side-effects.
 [NOSE_WITH_ISOLATION]

 -d, --detailed-errors, --failure-detail